ourtownamerica/ot-artwork-canvas/README.md

 	// Any CSS styles to add tho the canvas style={{border:'1px solid black'}}

-	// DOM elements that, when clicked, should open the file chooser openFileChooserOnClick={document.querySelectorAll('.clickme')}
+	// a DOM ref that, when clicked, should open the file chooser openFileChooserOnClick={ref1}

-	// DOM elements that, when clicked, should auto-resize the image to fit the correct size fillImageOnClick={document.querySelectorAll('.fillimgbtn')}
+	// a DOM ref that, when clicked, should auto-resize the image to fit the correct size fillImageOnClick={ref2}

-	// DOM elements that, when clicked, should auto-resize the canvas centerImageOnClick={document.querySelectorAll('.centerimgbtn')}
+	// a DOM ref that, when clicked, should auto-resize the canvas centerImageOnClick={ref3}

 	// A function that is called when the user uploads an invalid file onBadFile={()=>alert('That file is not acceptable.
 PNG or JPG only pleez.')}